 Read Less

-Add this copy of Local Economy (Linguistic Inquiry Monographs) to cart. $42.13, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Newport Coast, CA, UNITED STATES, published 1999 by Mit Pr.
+Add this copy of Local Economy to cart. $40.90, like new condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 1996 by MIT Press.

-Add this copy of Local Economy (Linguistic Inquiry Monographs) to cart. $42.95, good condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Newport Coast, CA, UNITED STATES, published 1996 by The MIT Press.
+Add this copy of Local Economy to cart. $45.62, new condition, Sold by GreatBookPrices rated 4.0 out of 5 stars, ships from Columbia, MD, UNITED STATES, published 1996 by MIT Press.

 Add this copy of Local Economy to cart. $45.63, new condition, Sold by Ingram Customer Returns Center rated 5.0 out of 5 stars, ships from NV, USA, published 1996 by MIT Press.

-Add this copy of Local Economy (Linguistic Inquiry Monographs) to cart. $95.82, new condition, Sold by Bonita rated 4.0 out of 5 stars, ships from Newport Coast, CA, UNITED STATES, published 1996 by The MIT Press.
+Add this copy of Local Economy to cart. $46.84, new condition, Sold by booksXpress, ships from Bayonne, NJ, UNITED STATES, published 1996 by MIT Press.